HiddenMonk/Unity3DCustomCharacterControllerCapsuleCollisionDetection/README.md

 The character controller is designed in a way to acheive good framerate independence.

+###--Rotation--

+It should be able to handle any rotations.

 ###--Garbage collection--

 Should be pretty garbage free.
 No Foreach used and what not...